 The cuffed leg is often associated with boyfriend jeans, not my favourite cut on me (being thicker around the waist) but don't just keep for the bf.
 Try cuffing straight legs and even skinnies but not boot cut (jokes)!
 Nb. fast forward a few months and I now love the boyfriend cut but it has to be a skinny boyfriend.

 Nb.
 I loved reading the leaked information last year from Abercrombie advising staff how to roll their jeans....their attention to detail appeals to my OCD.
 The link to the article is here if you're interested.

 We all know by now that darker colours are most slimming.
 So it figures that this rule applies to jeans as well.
 A lighter version will definitely add pounds.
 I'm not saying, don't go out and buy light stone-wash denim (actually don't go out and buy light stone-wash denim) but the lighter 'dirty-denim' needs a lot more thought as to how to style it.
 I made the mistake of wearing (and posting) a lighter pair of bf jeans earlier in a post, one not to be repeated.
 And yes, feel free to trawl the blog but I'm not reposting it here!
 If your aim is to shave pounds off your frame then I personally would suggest you invest in darker denim.

 I wonder though, have you ever considered shading?
 We're all familiar with the illusion dress by now.
 Well it stands to reason that clever shading of jeans will also give you a slimming effect.
 Actually, no!
 I disagree.
 I think shading on jeans draws the eye down to the thighs and knees - not what you want!
+Unless you can find a pair that has the shading on the outside edges of the jeans.
+They're quite hard to come by.
 It's interesting isn't it how it works so well on a dress and yet on jeans can be a total disaster.